 Developed for racing sailboats and speed-hungry offshore powerboats, Black Widow contains four slickness-enhancing agents that ensure optimum performance and make the surface easier to keep clean.
 Just 2 thin coats are required for best adhesion and antifouling performance.
 Apply by brush, roller, or spray.

-Available in Quart and Gallon sizes.
+Available in Black in both Quart and Gallon sizes.
 Dark Blue available in Gallons.

 The item was added to your wishlist.

 The item was added to your shop cart.